A Hunt Plan I created the other year as an example.

 This article is a HUGE reminder that all nonresident Idaho OTC deer and elk tags go on sale on December 10, 2024, at 10 a.m.
 Mountain Time for purchasing a tag for the 2025 season.

-Once December 10 arrives, you can purchase tags online, over the phone (1-800-554-8685), at a licensed vendor location, or at an Idaho Fish and Game regional office during normal business hours.
-Note: this is only for the general season tags and has nothing to do with controlled hunts.
+Note: this is only for nonresident general season tags and has nothing to do with controlled hunts.
 If you pick up a general tag, you can still apply for a controlled hunt later in 2025, and if you draw a controlled tag, you will be given the option to turn in your general tag for the controlled tag.

 Be sure to check out the article linked in the button below to see historical nonresident tag sales by channel (internet, vendors, IDFG Offices).
 This is great data to look at to see what method might be best in order to pick up an Idaho nonresident deer or elk tag.

-For 2025, it seems that this tag process will be the same as in years past.
+For 2025, this tag process will be the same as in years past.
 If you've tried to get a tag the last few years, you'll understand the process and what is at stake.
 Demand for these nonresident Idaho elk and deer tags is always high on this first December tag sale date.
 You should plan accordingly; expect long wait times, system slowness, and a limited number of products available for purchase.

 Nonresident hunters are also advised that there will be new big game seasons set for 2025 in March, so hunts may not be the same in 2025 as they are in 2024.